EdwardHinkle/eddie-personal/_source/indieweb.md

 ## Implementation Design
 * This site is a standard jekyll site.
 	* Currently my site contains the following post types: article, book review, photo, video.
+	* I have two types of Jekyll collections: note and media.
+    * Note is the general all purpose collection type.
+Using different attributes based on [post type discovery](https://indieweb.org/post-type-discovery), Jekyll uses different template includes to emulate different post types.
+    * The media collection is for the read/watch/listen post types.
+I created this as a different collection type because it's an area that I plan to do a lot of experimenting in and don't want to lock myself into anything or mess up my other post types while experimenting.
+I no longer use posts within Jekyll.
-	* All of these are actually just posts with different YAML front-matter.
-This is bad and they need to be changed into collections.
-Also video is currently just a link to YouTube. #IndieWebFail.
+  * video is currently just a link to YouTube. #IndieWebFail.
 That needs to be fixed.
 * node.js scripts run in the background to PESOS Goodreads content to my /data directory and periodically rebuilds my Jekyll site with fresh data.
 * The goal is to always have a static site as much as possible, with node.js micro services that update my static files as need be.
 Eventually, if needed, having node.js store data in a database and then whenever data is updated, re-publish static files.
 I would like to stick with jekyll as long as possible, but if that ever gets to the point that it is too complicated, the goal is to build a node.js module that exports HTML through a template language like Jade.